snrnats/doc-centre/docfx_project/pro/api/data-contracts/shipments/shipments-apis.md

 # [400](#tab/get-labels-400)

+#### API Error

-`api_error` - Returned when the request is not valid.
+Returned when the request is not valid.
 This could be, for example, an invalid `{format}` or `{dpi}` route parameter.

 [!include[_api_error](includes/_api_error.md)]

 # [403](#tab/get-labels-403)

+#### API Error

-`api_error` - Returned when your account does not have permission to use this API endpoint.
+Returned when your account does not have permission to use this API endpoint.

 [!include[_api_error](includes/_api_error.md)]

 # [404](#tab/get-labels-404)

+#### API Error

-`api_error` - Returned when a `shipment` with the provided reference is not found.
+Returned when a `shipment` with the provided reference is not found.
 This can occur when the reference is valid but your account does not have access to the `shipment`, or when the `shipment` does not exist at all.

 [!include[_api_error](includes/_api_error.md)]